ChandanMayya/web/README.md

 a) Limit character input in the text area including count.
 b) Based on check box, disable/enable the form submit button.

+11.Develop and demonstrate using jQuery to solve the following:
+a) Fade in and fade out all division elements.
+b) Animate an element, by changing its height and width.

 #PART B

 Develop a web application (mini-project) using the languages and concepts learnt in the theory